-Last Updated on December 15, 2021 by Melissa S.
+Last Updated on May 24, 2022 by Melissa S.

 As wonderful as it is to start a family and raise a baby, the costs can be quite astronomical.
 According to The Times Money Mentor, the average cost for the first 12 months of having a baby will set you back by £6,000 (or £500 a month), and many parents go above this figure.

 Save: A changing table

 Instead, invest in a sturdy dresser, and create an area to lay your baby down.
 You can repurpose your “changing table” once the baby grows older, and get more value for your money.
 The Spruce recommends choosing a padded changing mat with raised sides, which you can secure to the top of the dresser for a more comfortable experience.

-Splurge: A high-quality pushchair
+Splurge: A Travel System

 It’s also good to research models depending on where you live; a lightweight pram is best for navigating urban areas, while a heavy-duty stroller with all terrain wheels is more suited for parents living in rural areas with dirt or gravel roads.

-Save: A bassinet
+Save: A moses basket (bassinet)

 Most parents opt to buy a secondhand model instead, or spend more money on a small crib.
 The crib by Tutti Bambini is an adjustable baby bed that has a mesh window that allows parents to watch their baby sleep.
 After six months it can also be used as stand alone cot.

-Splurge: A car seat
+Splurge: A Car Seat

-Aside from determining whether the car seat adheres to safety regulations, you should choose one from a reputable brand that offers cushy padding, a comfortable handle, and a sun shade so you can easily drive your baby around.
+Aside from determining whether the car seat adheres to safety regulations, you should choose one from a reputable brand like Maxi Cosi that offers cushy padding, a comfortable handle, and a sun shade so you can easily drive your baby around.